 Internal auditing is an independent, objective activity designed to add value and continuously improve programs.
 Periodic assessment of program effectiveness is conducted through systematic internal audits that are planned and carried out on behalf of management to measure performance, the effectiveness of the program element processes and to promote continuous improvement.
-An audit schedule is prepared annually and ensures that each licensed activity program element is audited at least once every three years.
+An audit schedule is prepared annually and ensures that each licensed activity program element as per program requirements.